turingschool-examples/a-tale-of-two-branches/README.md

 #### Situation 4: Seeing what change was made

+Dickens' editor made a change, and left an unhelpful commit message.
+Let's see if we can tell what the change was.

 1. See that there's a new branch, `word-change`
 2. Take a look at it on Github to see what the change is.
 3. Give up